SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Matrix.MatrixOptions.md

 # MatrixOptions element

-Contains additional options on how the matrix should behave and look.
+Contains additional options related to how the matrix should behave and look.

 ## Parent